tracim/tracim/backend/doc/cli.md

                         application config file to read (default:
                         development.ini)
-  -d, --debug_mode      enable Tracim log for debug -w, --delete-owned-sharespaces
+  -d, --debug_mode      enable Tracim log for debug --dry-run             dry-run mode, simulate action to be done but do not
-                        delete also owned sharespaces of user -a, --anonymize-if-required
-                        anonymizes the user where he cannot be deleted -r, --delete-all-user-revisions
-                        this allow to delete all user revisions.
-Warning !
+                        modify anything
-                        This may create inconsistent database -b, --best-effort     trying doing the best deletion possible, same as '-w -a'
+  -b, --best-effort     trying doing the best deletion possible, same as '-w
+                        -a'
   -f, --force           force user deletion, same as '-r -w'.
 Warning !
 This
-                        may create inconsistent database --dry-run             dry-run mode, simulate action to be done but do not modify anything
+                        may create inconsistent database -a, --anonymize-if-required
-  -l LOGINS [LOGINS ...], --login LOGINS [LOGINS ...]
-                        user logins (email) to delete one or more user --anonymize-name ANONYMIZE_NAME
+                        anonymizes the user where he cannot be deleted --anonymize-name ANONYMIZE_NAME
                         anonymized user display name to use if anonymize option is activated
+  -r, --delete-all-user-revisions
+                        this allow to delete all user revisions.
+Warning !
+                        This may create inconsistent database -w, --delete-owned-sharespaces
+                        delete also owned sharespaces of user -l LOGINS [LOGINS ...], --login LOGINS [LOGINS ...] user logins (email or username) to delete one or more user
 ```

 ### Anonymize User(s)